rupeshtiwari/rupeshtiwari.github.io/_posts/2011-08-03-how-to-use-vlookup.md

 ---
 layout: post
-title: How to use VLOOKUP
+title: How to use VLOOKUP in Microsoft Excel
 date: 2011-08-03 13:58:41.000000000 -04:00
 type: post